broady/tygor/README.md

 - Are okay with incrementally improving types as your domain evolves

 **Don't use tygor if you:**
-- Need a public API with strict backward compatibility guarantees of a formal IDL (protobuf, Thrift, etc.)
+- Need a public API with strict versioning guarantees (consider OpenAPI or protobuf)
-- Require multi-language client support (though OpenAPI generation is planned)
+- Require multi-language client support (OpenAPI generation is planned)

 ### The tradeoff

-tygor isn't trying to be a perfect code generation tool like protobuf.
-Instead, it's optimized for the common case: a team iterating on a fullstack app where the backend and frontend are tightly coupled anyway.
-You can always add handwritten TypeScript definitions to improve type safety for your specific domain.
-This is often nicer than being forced into the constraints of an IDL.
+tygor optimizes for the common case: a team iterating quickly on a fullstack app where the backend and frontend are tightly coupled anyway.
+You can always add handwritten TypeScript definitions to improve type safety for your specific domain—often nicer than being forced into the constraints of an IDL.

 In the future, tygor may generate OpenAPI specs to enable client generation in other languages, giving you the best of both worlds: ergonomic Go + TypeScript for your core app, with optional compatibility for other ecosystems.

-If you do need backward compatability guarantees, then you need to treat your Go struct definitions in the same way you would a protobuf.
-There are no field tags, so renaming a field is a breaking operation!
-This might be where OpenAI schema generation might help flag any wire-level breaking changes in your API.
+If you need backward compatibility guarantees, treat your Go struct definitions like you would a protobuf schema.
+Renaming a field is a breaking change!
+OpenAPI generation could help flag wire-level breaking changes in your API.

 ## Installation